jgm/texmath/README.markdown

 Macro definitions may be included before the formula.

-The `cgi` Cabal flag will cause a CGI binary, `texmath-cgi`, to be
-produced:

-    cabal install -fcgi
+`texmath` will behave as a CGI script when called under the name `texmath-cgi` (e.g. through a symbolic link).

 The file `cgi/texmath.html` contains an example of how it can be used.